datasittersclub/tldr/src/portfolio/tldr1.md

 You’re doing quantitative textual analysis!

 Another great way to use Voyant is to pick two texts from different political perspectives and compare their most frequent words.
-Christina Acosta at California State University Stanislaus has had success with using Hitler’s *Mein Kampf* and Audre Lorde’s *Sister Outsider*.
+Christina Acosta at UC San Diego has had success with using Hitler’s *Mein Kampf* and Audre Lorde’s *Sister Outsider*.
 Roopsi has used political speeches by opposing candidates during election seasons in the U.S.

 #### Easy Mapping with Google Maps